sauvikbiswas/Y-Finance/posts/budgeting.md

 $ post_id : budgeting
-$ post_title : 01: The balancing act
+$ post_title : 01: The balancing act of budgeting
-$ post_group : 02: Budgeting on a spreadsheet
+$ post_group : 02: Establishing a foundation
 $ post_last_update: 2021-05-05

 ## An idea borrowed from our forefathers